 This is a list of my favorite watercolor supplies.
-This list changes, as I am always exp!oring new ways of working and love, love, love to play with paint and art supplies!
+This list changes, as I am always exp!oring new ways of working and love, love, love to play with paint and art materials!

-My favorite Artist quality brands of watercolor are Winsor Newton and Holbein, but you can see that I use different brands for different colors.
+My favorite Artist quality brands of watercolor are Winsor Newton and Holbein, but I use different brands for different colors.
 So long as you use Artist Quality with any of the following brands, you will be fine.